kimtae55/Simple-GWAS-Tutorial/README.md

 # Simple GWAS Tutorial
 This is a Step by Step Tutorial for GWAS (for Plink format), explaining what SNP data looks like, how to perform quality control and imputation procedures, and how to run GWAS.
-Credits for the figures and explanations here go to the more in-depth tutorials: [GWASTutorial](https://cloufield.github.io/GWASTutorial) or [doi: 10.1002/mpr.1608](https://pmc.ncbi.nlm.nih.gov/articles/PMC6001694/).
+Credits for the figures and explanations here go to the more in-depth tutorials: [GWASTutorial1](https://cloufield.github.io/GWASTutorial), [GWASTutorial2](https://www.ncbi.nlm.nih.gov/pubmed/29484742), or [GWASTutorial3](https://pmc.ncbi.nlm.nih.gov/articles/PMC6001694/).
 The codes are taken from [https://github.com/MareesAT/GWA_tutorial](https://github.com/MareesAT/GWA_tutorial).

 I aggregate all components of GWAS into one repository for study purposes, and to clear the confusion of what to download and when/how to run certain scripts.
 This means that you can replace my data with your .bed, .bim, .fam files and replicate the whole experiment.